Working notes for June 5th Master Class presentation to the IFPEN-School Paris

-The climate/transport link transits, unsurprisingly, by the energy sector.
+The climate/transport link transits directly via the energy sector.
 Conceptually the relationships are very simple.
 Reality is of course quite another thing.

-Our immediate emergency target (climate) is to find ways to combine technologies and procedures which will allow us to virtually eliminate carbon-based fuels and impacts in a surprisingly short amount of time.
-There are two main ways of achieving this:
+Our immediate emergency target (climate change, resource depletion, and species extinctions) is to find ways to combine technologies and procedures which will allow us to virtually eliminate carbon-based fuels and impacts in a necessary short amount of time.

 Earlier this week I proposed the idea of a group read and commentary on Illich’s incisive and important 1974 book “Energy and Equity”, but as I thrashed through my personal library I was unable to lay my hands on what I remember as a small book with a yellow cover.
 Luckily Jane Voodikon, a Jason Chang Fellow and journalist from Chengdu, came to the rescue with a link to the full text which follows (thanks in turn to clevercycles.com and certainly with the full approval of Illich given the fact that Amazon’ best price for the hard cover edition today was $269.21).
 How do you think these remarks and views stand the test of time?
 We need to bear in mind the political (Vietnam, Cold War, Allende, 1968, etc.) currents of the time, along with the Oil Crisis, Club of Rome, The Limits of Growth, etc., discussions, concerns and panics of the early seventies.
 But none of this detracts from the singular vision that this exceptional observer and finest of men has given us.